In order to receive microgrant funding, candidates must:

 The initiative should:

-+ Educate about Israeli culture, society, politics, technological advancements, or other facets of life in Israel that interest you/students on your campus.
++ Educate about Israeli culture, society, politics, technological advancements, or other facets of life in Israel that interest you/students from your college or university.

-+ Engage diverse students and student groups on campus.
++ Engage diverse students and student groups from your college or university.

 + Promote positive relationships, open-minded dialogue, and academic enrichment.